ciarangriffin93/Hangman-game/TESTING.md

 ## Testing

+### User Story Testing

+* User Story: As a user, I want to start a new game so that I can begin playing Hangman from scratch.

+  * Test 1: I would to verify that there is a "New Game" button on the main menu.

+  * Test 2: I would like to check that the game interface is initialized correctly with the hangman drawing and blank spaces for the word.

+* User Story: As a user, I want the Hangman game to be more user-friendly.

+  * Test 1: I would like to check that there are clear instructions to the user on how to play the game.

+  * Test2: I would like to verify that the game interface is intuitive and easy to navigate.

+* User Story: As a user, I want to visit the Hangman game to learn more.

+  * Test 1: I would like to check that there is a "Learn More" button available on the main menu.

+  * Test 2: I would like to "Learn More" section provides clear and concise information that is easy for the user to understand.

+* User Story: As a user, I want the option to play again after completing or losing a game so that I can continue enjoying the Hangman experience.

+  * Test 1: I would like to Clicking on the "Play Again" button should start a new game session with a new word.
+---

+### CI Python inter
 * I tested the run.py file, and there were no errors or warnings.

 ![Image of no errors](/documentation/testing/no-errors.png)

+---

 ### Manual testing